Dowley History, Family Crest & Coats of Arms

 - Origins Available:

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
-The original Gaelic form of the name Dowley is O Dubhlaoich, derived from the words dubh, which means black, and laoch, referring to a hero or champion.
+The original Gaelic form of the name Dowley is O Dubhlaoich, derived from the words dubh, which means "dark featured, great, prodigious, burned" , and laoch, referring to a hero or champion.

 Early Origins of the Dowley family

 This web page shows only a small excerpt of our Dowley research.
-Another 86 words (6 lines of text) covering the year 1172 is included under the topic Early Dowley History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1172, 1622, 1702, 1787, 1844, 1787 and 1801 are included under the topic Early Dowley History in all our PDF Extended History products and printed products wherever possible.

 Dowley Spelling Variations